Track and Field

 This age group encourages athletes to try all event areas both in practices and competitions.
 Early season includes sprint training, introductory plyometrics, circuits and agility activities with a emphasis on fitness but fun.
 Starting in December, after the completion of the cross-country season, athletes are offered four training sessions a week.
 Practice time is 1 1/2 hours in duration.
 Competitions run from March through to July and are offered throughout the Lower Mainland and around BC.
 While athletes are encourage to compete, this is done while taking into consideration their physical and emotional maturity.

-From Mid-November onwards, following the completion of the cross country season, we offer four practice days.
+From Mid-November onwards, following the completion of the cross country season, we offer four practice days on the West side, and three practice days on the east.
 Each practice will include some sprint, aerobic and general fitness components and will gradually focus on more event specific skills.
-Four practices are offered so as to fit busy schedules; with the recognition that the greatest improvements will occur by attending as many practices as possible.
+The number of practices offered per week are intended to offer flexibility for busy schedules; the recognition that the greatest improvements will occur by attending as many practices as possible.

 (Note: there will be no workout on a competition day)